Divyansh-20/Chatbot-/README.md

 3)If at all using 2FA, either enter the one time codes of the recent code received via SMS

-4)End task to quit bot operations
+4)End task to quit bot operations.

+now enjoy your echo bot.